-Such a banking service, however, is losing its importance in the current digital world.
-As in the digital environment, one can easily send the money to anyone with a click of a button.
+However, such a banking service is losing its importance in the current digital world.
+As in the digital environment, one can easily send money to anyone with a click of a button.

 Lockbox Banking – How it Works?